Light DOM

 LWC doesn't scope styles automatically for you.
 To prevent styles from cascading out of a component, we recommend using scoped styles with *.scoped.css files.
 See the Use Scoped Styles in Light DOM section.

-To override inherited styles in Lightning web components, create SLDS styling hooks in the component stylesheet.
+To override inherited styles in Lightning web components, use SLDS styling hooks in the component stylesheet.
 Your styling hooks act as placeholders for your custom styles.
-See the Blueprint Overview for a list of component blueprints that support styling hooks.
+See the Blueprint Overview for a list of component blueprints that support component styling hooks.

 The order in which light DOM components are rendered impacts the order in which stylesheets are injected into the root node and directly influences CSS rule specificity.